scalaz/scalaz-deriving/README.md

 `scalaz-deriving` does not and will not support typeclasses with contravariant or covariant type parameters (e.g. `[-A]` and `[+A]`).
 Fundamentally, Scala's [variance is broken](https://leanpub.com/fpmortals/read#leanpub-auto-type-variance) and should be avoided.
 Enforce this in your builds with the [`DisableSyntax`](https://scalacenter.github.io/scalafix/docs/rules/DisableSyntax) lint.

-When adding the `@deriving` annotation to a `sealed trait`: 1) the derivation will be repeated if there are multiple `sealed` layers (which might slow down compiles), 2) the implicit scope of the subtype's companion is not searched.
+When adding the `@deriving` annotation to a `sealed` class: 1) the derivation will be repeated if there are multiple `sealed` layers (which might slow down compiles), 2) the implicit scope of the subtype's companion is not searched, 3) only works for =scalaz-deriving= and magnolia, it doesn't work for shapeless derivers.

 The macro that generates the [iotaz](https://github.com/frees-io/iota) representation does not support exotic language features or renaming type parameters in GADTs.
 This will be addressed as iota becomes more mature.